 - support vehicle to carry luggage etc (and emergency transport)**

-- transfers to and from Lisbon or Porto on Days One and Twelve***
+- transfers from Lisbon or Porto on Day One and to Lisbon on Day Thirteen***

 - experienced guide to ride with you****

 *Food: Vegetarian and other special diets are possible but need to be arranged in advance – and menu choices may be less varied.
 Please let us know about any dietary requirements and seek advice when booking.

 **Support van: The support van will carry your luggage.
 It can also take passengers if a rider is unable to continue cycling following an accident, mechanical breakdown or other emergency.
 It is not suitable for using on a casual hop-on, hop-off basis and riders should be capable of riding the necessary distances on consecutive days.

 ***Transfers: We will book train or bus travel between Lisbon or Porto and Guarda on Day One and from Foz do Arelho to Lisbon on Day Twelve if required.
 We can also advise on bus and/or rail travel for any riders travelling on other days or from/to different destinations.

 ****Guides: My wife and I will alternate between riding with you and driving the support vehicle.